SUGOGOi/Sumsum_Gogoi-Portfolio-/README.md

 # Sumsum_Gogoi-Portfolio-

-It is a class project made with only HTML & CSS , during my graduation.
+It is a simple website portfolio (class project) made with only HTML & CSS , during my graduation.
+This website is also hosted in github pages.
+Link: @https://sugogoi.github.io/Sumsum_Gogoi-Portfolio-/